ROCm/instinct-docs/docs/finance/lightgbm.md

 decisions into the next shift.
 On Instinct, that wall between overnight queues and minutes thins out; the same boosting idiom, routed through ROCm's high-bandwidth, multi-GPU environment.

-Reach for LightGBM when volume is the bottleneck and you still want gradient boosting semantics with GPU-native backing.
+Reach for LightGBM when volume is the bottleneck, and you still want gradient boosting semantics with GPU-native backing.

 ::::{grid} 2 2 2 2